 Many people look at their portfolio so frequently that they in a way become addicted to it.
 One should always give time to investment to grow and then reap the benefits.
 Over monitoring would mean that investors are emotionally attached to market movements and this is one of the biggest reason of people not making good returns.

-Please share other common mistake that you know.
+Please share other common mistakes that you know.